• Skip to main content

 It’s definitely a high-quality interactive dog toy, and I noticed that it has received a lot of good reviews.
 In my handful of conversations with representatives at Cheerble, it seems like the company is genuinely interested in providing unique dog toys that serve a purpose.
 It also seems that they’re motivated to keep improving their dog toy inventions, too.
 I’m keep my eye on this company and look forward to seeing the dog toys they come out with in the future.

-Here’s the company’s promo video for Wicked Ball.
+Here’s the company’s promo video for the Wicked Ball.
 As you can see, they have one with a wool cover that is great for cats too:

 By the way, they also have a bone-shaped automatic dog toy called Wicked Bone.
 It looks fun too.